PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 At this point all routing should be in place for GWLB topology.
 Now we will verify traffic flows and check the logs.

-> &#8505; Note that web instances in App Spoke VPCs are configured to update and install web server automatically, now that you have provided an outbound path, this should have completed.
+> &#8505; Note that web instances in Spoke VPCs are configured to update and install web server automatically, now that you have provided an outbound path, this should have completed.

 ###  3.19.1.
-Test Outbound Traffic from App1 Spoke Instances
+Test Outbound Traffic from Spoke1 Instances

-- Using an Console Connect session to an App1 web instance, test outbound traffic.
+- Using an AWS Sessions Manager, connect to an App1 web instance, test outbound traffic.

 ```ping 8.8.8.8```